US Peace Memorial Foundation

 International Cities of Peace (founded 2009)

-The mission of this network, which includes over 100 cities of peace, is to encourage, document, and provide resources and information for leaders and organizations working to make peace a consensus value, through its global movement.
+The mission of this network, which includes almost 300 Cities of Peace, is to encourage, document, and provide resources and information for leaders and organizations working to make peace a consensus value, through its global movement.
 Information and financial and visionary support is provided through an online blog and newsletter, and actions include: conflict resolution training, building schools, proclamations, resolutions, and providing medicines for victims of war.

 J. Fred Arment, Founding Director